mendix/docs/content/en/docs/appstore/widgets/auto-load-more.md

 ---

 {{% alert color="warning" %}}
-⚠This widget is deprecated.
+⚠ This widget is deprecated.
 For an alternative, see the [Gallery](/appstore/modules/gallery/) module.
 {{% /alert %}}

 ## 1 Introduction